eembc/energyrunner/README.md

 ![Result of plugging in a compliant device for performance mode](img/img-6.png)

 Two devices appear, the EMON and the IO Manager.
-If you are seeing a JS110 or N6705, they will also appear.
+If you are using a JS110 or N6705, they will also appear.
 The system will use the first EMON it sees unless you disable it with the toggle buttons.

 Click `Initialize` under the benchmark section and the runner will mount the device and handshake.
 If you click on the "+" sign in the upper-right of the User Console, and grow the window, it should look something like this: